 We designed the data extraction form recommended by the Pregnancy and Childbirth Cochrane Group (22).
-Two authors (FY and SHF), independently, extracted data on study details including author, country, age of participants, number of participants in each paper, the kind of intervention in both the intervention and the control groups, main outcomes, and findings.
+Two authors (FY and SHF), independently, extracted data on study details including author, country, age of participants, number of participants, the kind of intervention in both the intervention and control groups, main outcomes, and findings.
 Data was entered into Review Manager Software (RevMan 5.1).
-It is worth mentioning that because the mean and standard deviation of the changes in breast milk volume among the control group after intervention were zero in control group in a study (23), therefore the mean difference was not estimable, additional information, that being the volume of milk after intervention, which was obtained from a theses, was extracted via accessing the actual thesis itself.
+It is worth mentioning that because the mean and standard deviation of the changes in breast milk volume among the control group after intervention were zero in a study (23), therefore the mean difference was not estimable, additional information, that being the volume of milk after intervention, which was obtained from a theses, was extracted via accessing the actual thesis itself.